We all remember what it was like to be young, don’t we? That age of 8-15 years old when we were carefree, and not a single responsibility met us.

 “How can Google helps agents reduce response time?”

 Yes, it can.
-Type up a contact name from your smartphone in your search bar and you see that the name pops up.
-Your contact is not a popular Google search this pop up was a result of you syncing various apps and your mail ID together.
+Type up a contact name from your smartphone in your search bar, and you will see that the name pops up.
+Your contact is not a popular Google search.
+This pop-up resulted from you syncing various apps and your mail ID together.

 This all is uploaded on a cloud platform that shall now be programmed to display relevant results.
-The security is ensured through APIs, firewalls, and encryptions.
+Security is ensured through APIs, firewalls, and encryptions.
 Only authorized persons can see the data they are meant to instead of accessing all information uploaded.

-Did the above mentioned paragraph pinch nerves to your brain?
+Did the above-mentioned paragraph pinch nerves in your brain?

-Well, a Google-like elastic search result is automated and can process above-mentioned functions and much more in merely 3-5 seconds.
+A Google-like elastic search result is automated and can process the above-mentioned functions in merely 3-5 seconds.

 Table of contents